 View of the planet Earth from the Apollo spacecraft.
 The Red Sea, which separates Saudi Arabia from the continent of Africa, is clearly visible at the top.
 (Photograph courtesy of NASA.)
 Ordering Instructions This book was originally published in paper form in February 1996 (design and coordination by Martha Kiger; illustrations and production by Jane Russell).
 U.S. or it can be ordered directly from the U.S. Call toll-free 1-888-ASK-USGS Or write to USGS Information Services Box 25286, Building 810 Denver Federal Center Denver, CO 80225 303-202-4700; Fax 303-202-4693 Version History Version 1.20 The online edition contains all text from the original book in its entirety.
 Linked Websites Please visit the Smithsonian Institution This Dynamic Planet website.
 See also This Dynamic Planet, the map showing the Earth's physiographic features, current plate movements, and locations of volcanoes, earthquakes, and impact craters.

 Geo-PrimaryAssessing Primary Geography Teacher assessment is a complex matter, but here are a few tools to help you with part of the process.
 Principles and purposes of assessment These are some special assessment tasks devised by teachers in Staffordshire and Derby.
-They are designed to be completed by pupils, generally towards the end of a unit, to help teachers judge what pupils know, understand and can do, in order to help teachers assess pupils' progress.
 Recording pupils' progress These examples of recording grids are useful to help you devise your own.
 Working on your own moderating pupils' attainment can be very difficult.